nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 ## Why Hasn't Anyone Built This?

-It's the right question to ask, and the honest answer isn't that no one was clever enough.
+The honest answer isn't that no one was clever enough.
 It's that the parts lived in different worlds that never met.
 Debian and rpm have extracted interfaces structurally for twenty-five years, but in a world with no cryptographic purity and no content addressing.
 The container world built planet-scale distribution and mounting for filesystem layers, but never gave the layer a meaning beyond "apply this tarball next."
 The reproducible-builds project built the verification discipline, hash-for-hash rebuilds, independent rebuilders, with no substrate willing to record where reproducibility ends and trust begins.
 Nix had the purity and the hashes, and spent its cleverness in the other direction: it welded identity to the store path, then poured a decade into fighting the self-reference problem the weld created, RFC 62 and ca-derivations and grafts, instead of noticing the weld was the problem.
 Nobody stood at the intersection holding all the pieces at once.

-And the cheap substrate that makes it practical barely existed until now.
+And the raw materials barely existed until now.
 A generic content-addressed Merkle store you can lazily mount is only a few years old.
 A kernel that mounts a verified composition as a single overlay in milliseconds, composefs over fs-verity and EROFS, only became complete at the end of 2023, with kernel 6.6.
 Attempt this in